MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-teach-q-and-a.md

     Q&A offers suggestions and prompts you to provide the correct definition of the term.

-3. Under **Define the terms Q&A didn't understand**, provide a defintion
+3. Under **Define the terms Q&A didn't understand**, provide a definition.

     ![Q&A Teach synonym preview](media/qna-tooling-teach-fixpreview.png)